Effective time management requires you to consider three things: caring enough, being aware of time, and using the most potent efficiency tactics.

 Be accountable to someone.
 Sometimes, fear of embarrassment will drive us to avoid procrastination.
 So you might share your goal, for example, completing that report by Monday at 9 AM with a friend or on social media.
 You might even give the friend a $50 check to a political party you dislike and tell him or her to mail it to that party if you don't get the task done by the agreed-on date

 Multitask.
 Multitasking has acquired an undeserved bad rap.
 Even top surgeons chat and/or listen to music while cutting people open.
 Often, multi-tasking is both pleasant and efficient.
-For example, most days, I hike with my doggie Einstein to Trader Joe’s.
-I bring my thorniest problem that I need to think about, jotting notes on my Flipnote.
-Meanwhile Einstein and I are getting our exercise and I get my shopping done.
+For example, most days, I hike with my doggie to Trader Joe’s.
+I bring the thorniest problem that I need to think about, jotting notes on my Flipnote.
+Meanwhile my dog and I are getting our exercise and I get my shopping done.

-A work-centric example: If you're on the phone with a long-winded person, during parts of the droning that seem unimportant, you may derive net benefit by simultaneously looking at your routine email.
+A work-centric example: If you're on the phone with a long-winded person, during parts of the droning that seem unimportant, you may derive net benefit by simultaneously doing some other task, for example, screening your email.

-Learn to say no. If your boss asks you to take on the extra work of the person going on vacation, ask, "As you know I have a full plate.
+Learn to say no. If your boss asks you to take on the extra work of the person going on vacation, you might ask, "As you know I have a full plate.
 What would you like me to not do?"
-If the boss fires you for that, you have the wrong boss.
-If some relative or friend yet again wants you to join a pity party, go to some ball game when there's a project you'd be wiser to do, develop the courage to say no.
+If the boss fires you for that, you had the wrong boss.
+If some relative or friend yet again wants you to join a pity party, go to some ball game, etc., when there's a project you'd be wiser to do, develop the courage to say no.

 Sponge up dead time.
 We all have dead time: driving or on mass transit, waiting for a meeting, doctor’s appointment, for your car at the quick-lube, etc. Bring that audiobook, Kindle, printed book, or article, or just a problem you need to ponder.
 Using sponge-time well is an easy way to wring more from each day.